cnapy-org/CNApy/README.md

 1. If you use Windows, the easiest way is to use our Windows installer, see section [Using the Windows installer](#using-the-windows-installer).
 2. If you use Linux or Apple MacOS X, the easiest installation producure is our assisted installation protocol, see [Assisted installation under Linux and MacOS X](#assisted-installation-under-linux-and-macos-x).
-3. If you already have installed Anaconda or Miniconda on your computer, you can directly install CNApy as a conda package as described in section [Install CNApy as conda package](#install-cnapy-as-conda-package).
+3. If you already have installed [Anaconda](https://www.anaconda.com/), [Miniconda](https://docs.anaconda.com/free/miniconda/index.html) or [Miniforge](https://github.com/conda-forge/miniforge) on your computer, you can directly install CNApy as a conda package as described in section [Install CNApy as conda package](#install-cnapy-as-conda-package).
-4. If you want to develop CNApy, follow the instruction for the cloning and set-up of the CNApy repository using git and conda in section [Setup the CNApy development environment](#setup-the-cnapy-development-environment).
+4. If you want to develop CNApy, follow the instruction for the cloning and setup of the CNApy repository using git and conda or mamba in section [Setup the CNApy development environment](#setup-the-cnapy-development-environment).

 ## Contribute to the CNApy development